+To make a fairer comparison of the sensitivities of these two tests, we reduced the cutoff for FIT to 7 ng/ml to match the 90.1% specificity of the MMT.
+At the lower cutoff for FIT there was no significant difference in sensitivity for cancer between the two tests (p=0.2), but the MMT remained significantly more sensitive for detecting adenomas (p=0.02) and all lesions grouped together (p=0.04, Fig. 4).

 The purpose of screening is to identify asymptomatic individuals with early stage disease (i.e., true positives).
 Therefore, we estimated the number of true positives captured through FIT and MMT in the recommended screening population in the United States (adults ages 50-75 years).
-The prevalence of lesions in an average-risk population was obtained through a previously published meta-analysis [31].
-Based on sensitivities of FIT and MMT in our dataset, we estimate that MMT would detect approximately 48 thousand additional cancers, 1.9 million additional advanced adenomas, and 5.9 million additional non-advanced adenomas compared to using FIT alone (Table 2).
-Thus the improved sensitivity of the MMT would substantially increase the number of true positives identified in the recommended screening population of the United States.
-Additional studies will be needed to determine whether the increased number of true positives identified by MMT justify the increased number of false positives (and subsequent colonoscopies) that would result from the decreased specificity of MMT.
+The prevalence of lesions in an average-risk population was obtained through a previously published meta-analysis [33].
+Based on sensitivities of FIT and MMT in our dataset, we estimate that MMT would detect approximately 40 thousand additional cancers, 1.3 million additional advanced adenomas, and 5.1 million additional non-advanced adenomas compared to using FIT (Table 2).
+Thus the improved sensitivity of the MMT would increase the total number of true positives identified in the recommended screening population of the United States by approximately 6.5 million.
+However, due to the lower specificity of MMT, it would also result in an estimated 4.3 million additional false positives compared to FIT.
+Further studies would be needed to determine whether detection of 6.5 million additional lesions (mostly non-advanced adenomas) would outweigh the added cost of 4.3 million additional false positives.

 Effect of patient characteristics on model performance.
-Previous studies have identified differences in diagnostic test performance for certain demographic groups or for people taking certain medications [32–34].
+Previous studies have identified differences in diagnostic test performance for certain demographic groups or for people taking certain medications [34–36].
 Therefore we tested whether the MMT performance differed between patient populations.
 We found no difference in model performance according to age, BMI, NSAID usage, diabetes, smoking, or previous history of polyps (all p>0.05).
-However the model was significantly better at differentiating normal from lesion for females than for males (p=0.02; Fig. S4).
-For females the model detected 73.5% of lesions with a specificity of 89.2%.
-For males the model detected 69.9% of lesions with a specificity of 73.8%.
-This difference was more pronounced for adenomas.
-The MMT detected 62.5% of adenomas in females and 53.4% in males.
-Despite performing more poorly overall for males, the MMT did have a higher sensitivity for cancer among males (98.5%) than females (90.4%).
-The difference in performance between males and females appeared to be due to differences in FIT results rather than differences in the microbiome.
-After correcting for diagnosis, there was a significant effect of sex on FIT result (p=0.006, two-way ANOVA), but not on the overall structure of the microbiome (PERMANOVA: p=0.06).
+However the model was significantly better at differentiating normal from lesion for females than for males (p=0.02; Fig. S6).
+For females the model detected 63.6% of lesions with a specificity of 94.6%.
+For males the model detected 64.5% of lesions with a much lower specificity of 82%.
+The MMT detected 51.2% of adenomas in females and 44.9% in males.
+Consistent with the lower specificity for males, the MMT had a higher sensitivity for cancer among males (98.5%) than females (82.7%).
+The discrepancy appeared to be due to differences in FIT results rather than differences in the microbiome.
+After correcting for diagnosis, there was a significant effect of sex on FIT result (p=0.006, two-way ANOVA), but not on the overall structure of the microbiome (PERMANOVA: p=0.07).
+The lower specificity and higher sensitivity for cancer among males is consistent with previous observations that males have a higher positive rate for FIT [34, 35].